gokcehan/lf/doc.md

 	    fi
 	}}

-In addition, the `query` command can be used to obtain information about a specific lf instance by providing its id:
+In addition, the `query` command can be used to obtain information about a specific lf instance by providing its ID:

 	lf -remote "query $id maps"